 A filter canister (item number 22 at right) filled with charcoal can be used "to adsorb any noxious or toxic impurities which may be contained in the air inhaled by the user."

 The inventor recommends that the toilet be freshly flushed to expel accumulated sewer gases from the air chamber within the rear of the toilet (#25 above), which "will also automatically create a suction effect in sewer line 13 to draw fresh air into chamber 25 of the toilet that is in open communication with air vent 15.
 Such flushing will also automatically create a suction effect in sewer line 13 to draw fresh air into chamber 25 via the fresh-air vent.
 Water trap 14 will automatically be formed, as is well known."

-The user inserts the tubing end of the snorkel through the water trap, place his mouth on the mouthpiece and blow out the small amount of the water and "then start inhaling fresh air and oxygen through the device and exhale through his nose.
+The user inserts the tubing end of the snorkel through the water trap, places his mouth on the mouthpiece and blows out the small amount of the water and then he's ready to "start inhaling fresh air and oxygen through the device and exhale through his nose.
 The user can maintain this breathing procedure for hours and until he is rescued."

 He explains that our hypothetical trapped hotel guest can even rescue a fireman who has depleted his oxygen tank by buddy-breathing on the toilet snorkel.

 It uses a large bellows mounted onto the toilet bowl rim, and so it is not the sort of small object that can be stashed in the typical traveling businessman's rolling suitcase.Nazi

 This apparatus would need its own piece of luggage, preferably hard-sided.
 Business travelers with enough annual airline miles to qualify for their airline's elite traveler program can check two pieces of luggage for free.
 The rest of us will have to feed the airlines' insatiable greed for add-on fees if we are going to bring our toilet snorkel bellows along on our trips.